tamu-edu/it-cloud-docs/src/cps/email/bulk.md

 Emma is a mass email system used to communicate with campus members.
 Emma is managed by the Division of Marketing & Communications.
 A separate Emma system is managed by the Texas A&M Foundation to communicate with former students.

 Emma accounts are only available to marketing and communications professionals to communicate on behalf of the units they support.
-For more information, please contact the [Digital Experience team].(mailto:group-email@tamu.edu)
+For more information, please contact the [Digital Experience team](mailto:group-email@tamu.edu)

 For more information see the service offering [page](https://it.tamu.edu/services/email-messaging-and-collaboration/email-tools/emma/) or [EmmaHQ](https://marcomm.tamu.edu/resources/emma-hq/index.html)